tustin2121/James_Somerton_Transcripts/_videos/ZDgWHNDdwoU.md

 But it was never something explicitly explored — instead vampires lived within folklore as parables preaching the need to stay away from people who exhibited un-christianly behaviour.
 The 18th and 19th centuries marked a shift in the way many people in Europe examined their heritage and mythology.
 Additionally spurred by the advent of the printing press, allowing an ease-of-access for increasingly literate populations, European writers grew tired of dramatic wealthy families and war stories.
 Attention turned towards fantasy stories, science fiction, a more gripping and tangible expression of imagination.

+And particularly, a re-examination outside the rigid christian moral take of European folklore.
+And within this, we began to decode the queerness of the vampire.
+Even if we were just using vampires to call out our queer friends for being jerks.

 </james>
 <from></from>
 </compare>